-The following sections describe how the town desires to see its land develop or be preserved over the next 10-plus years, aligned with the Vision Statement outlined in Chapter 1, Introduction.
+The following sections describe the ways in which the town desires to see its land develop or be preserved over the next 10-plus years, aligned with the Vision Statement outlined in Chapter 1 Introduction.

 Overall, the town's future land use map emphasizes five concepts or elements.